 So, we’re always on-the-go, moving forward to pursue our dreams.

 On-the-go lifestyle allows for remote working

-Even though stressful, I’ve actually benefited a lot form the on-the-go life.
+Even though stressful, I’ve actually benefited a lot from the on-the-go life.

 It has allowed me to work remotely, where and when I want.